 Here's a split-screen from both cameras shot simultaneously with the same settings (1080p30, Protune off).
 There's a slight misalignment in the original footage due to the mounting frame.
 But the examples illustrate that because the cameras are using the same sensor, there's no functional difference in the results when using the video modes they have in common.

-Here’s another test sample.
-The blank line at the top of the Black is the result of realigning the slight misaligned footage.
+Here's another test sample.
+The blank line at the top of the Black is the result of realigning the slightly misaligned footage.

 And here are the original raw files: Black | Silver (right-click to download).
 (In case you're wondering what the event is in the background, it's a group of Army recruits doing their regular dawn training down on the plaza in front of the Lincoln Memorial and on the steps.)